kwamelaryea/kwame-site/content/pages/index.md

       type: TitleBlock
     subtitle: Unlock the Future with Visionary Consulting and Proven Expertise
     text: >
-      In a world where disruption lurks around every corner, standing still is not an option—it's a risk.
+      Disruption lurks around every corner, standing still is not an option—it's a risk.
 Innovation is not mere survival; it's mapping the path.

       We specialize in moving **legacy organizations** out of past constraints and into the leading edge of innovations like AI, enabling you to transform without giving up what made you strong.

       For **new upstarts,** we bring a decade of tried and true understanding